June 30, 2023

 Sharing is caring!

 Bora Bora is the ultimate tropical destination.
 It’s a tiny volcanic island in French Polynesia surrounded by the most beautiful turquoise lagoon I’ve ever seen.
-So you’d be right to think that there’s a lot of very expensive resorts in Bora Bora.
-However, there’s other ways to experience the natural beauty of this Polynesian treasure too.
-Let me share with you how to visit Bora Bora on a budget.
+So you’d be right to think that there are a lot of very expensive resorts in Bora Bora.

 If you want to know more about French Polynesia in general, check out our Ultimate French Polynesia blog.
 Or maybe you are considering Maldives for your tropical vacay on a budget – we’ve got you covered in this Affordable Maldives blog.

-Bora Bora
+About Bora Bora

-The iconic island of Bora Bora features on postcards and magazine covers around the world.
+The iconic island of Bora Bora is a popular destination which features on postcards and magazine covers around the world.
 This place is magical.
 If you arrive by plane, you’ll probably cry (like me) as you witness for the first time the volcanic mountain surrounded by turquoise lagoon and fringing islands.
-Yes, Bora Bora is a well-known honeymoon destination (generally because of the resort price tag).
-But it’s also a place for those seeking adventure, natural beauty and amazing marine life.

 The main island of Bora Bora, with vibrant blue lagoon surrounding and sailing boats.

-Getting to Bora Bora
+How to get to Bora Bora

-Bora Bora is typically reached by domestic flight from the capital of French Polynesia, Papeete, on the main island of Tahiti.
-There is a 50 minute direct flight from Tahiti that takes you right into Bora Bora, landing on one of the fringing islands around the lagoon.
-If you can, I’d highly recommend arriving this way to see incredible views of the island from above!
-You can also fly from surrounding islands like Huahine and Raiatea if you plan to visit these other islands.
+Located in the South Pacific, Bora Bora is typically reached by domestic flight from the capital of French Polynesia, Papeete, on the main island of Tahiti.
+There are 50 minute direct flights from Tahiti that take you right into Bora Bora airport, landing on one of the fringing islands around the lagoon.

-Friends of ours also took a ferry to Bora Bora from a nearby island.
-However these can be infrequent, and the journey is slow and can be uncomfortable if there’s decent swells (you’ll be on open ocean between the islands).
-Although the budget may be tight, try to book in advance on cheaper days for flights to & from Bora Bora.
-It’s worth it!
+Friends of ours also took a ferry boat transfer to Bora Bora from a nearby island.
+This is the cheapest way to get to Bora Bora.
+However these can be infrequent, and the journey is slow and can be uncomfortable if there are decent swells (you’ll be on open ocean between the islands).

 View of Bora Bora from the plane, showing the main island and mountain, as well as the fringing islands.

 All of the main resorts aren’t actually on the island of Bora Bora, but on the tiny fringing islands around the lagoon.
-This is where you’ll find the overwater villas you’ve seen in magazines, stretching out into the lagoon.
-As you can imagine, this is the most expensive place to stay in Bora Bora.
-But if you have the budget, even for a night or two, we’d recommend staying at the resorts of Conrad Bora Bora Nui and the Four Seasons Bora Bora.
+This is where you’ll find the overwater bungalows and villas you’ve seen in magazines, stretching out into the lagoon.

 Travel Tip – You can arrange a day visit to some of the resorts, which means you can visit their spa and use the facilities to splurge for a day, without the full costs.
 Have a massage and enjoy a cocktail by the pool to get a taste of the extravagant luxury life!